-Care of Thermocouple
+Care of Thermocouples

-The small metal rod protruding into the firing chamber is the temperature sensor, or thermocouple.
-Do not let shelves, posts, or ware touch the thermocouple; this could affect the temperature reading.
+The small metal rods protruding into the firing chamber are the temperature sensors, or thermocouples.
+Do not let shelves, posts, or ware touch the thermocouples; this could affect the temperature reading.
+The number of thermocouples will depend on the model of kiln.

+The protection tubes covering the thermocouples will help prevent some damage, but make sure to avoid bumping them when loading and unloading as this can still harm the thermocouples or bump them out of the firing chamber.

-Bumping the thermocouple during loading can damage it or push it out of the firing chamber.
-It should protrude into the firing chamber about 1 -1/2".
-Check the kiln manufacturer's placement instructions.
-Also, avoid firing clay with high sulfur content.
-The sulfur erodes the thermocouple making it brittle and easy to break.
+The thermocouples should protrude into the firing chamber between 1 1/8" - 1 1/2".

+Avoid firing clay with high sulfur content.
+The sulfur erodes the thermocouples making them brittle and easy to break.

-Menu Screen
+Main Menu

 By pressing the Menu button on the Home Screen, you'll be taken to the Menu Screen.
 The Menu Screen is a list of various options from checking your last firing status, diagnostics, offsets, and controller configuration among other things.
-To navigate through the Menu options, press and hold the green slider on the right side of the screen and slide up or down for more options.
-For more information on each component of the Menu, see the descriptions below:
+To navigate through the Menu options, slide the green scroll bar on the right side of the screen up or down for more options.
+For more information on each option in the Menu, see the descriptions below: